gamename/gamename/README.md

 ## Who Am I?
-I'm a retired software engineer who constantly tinkers with automation projects.
+I am a retired software engineer who constantly tinkers with automation projects.
 I tend to focus on projects that involve things like esp32 microcontrollers, ws2812b LED strips, RGB LEDs, machine learning, and Raspberry Pi's.
 I make heavy use of Amazon Web Services (AWS) for backend processing and notifications.

 ## Using Organizations vs Account Repositories
 Over the years, I found that putting everything in repositories on my account became a little restrictive.
 There was no good way to associate multiple repos with a single, overarching project.
 So with that in mind, I started using organizations to group related repos.
 Some of the organizations I have are: